jcaillon/valet/tests.d/0002-valet-commands/results.approved.md

       This option can be set by exporting the variable VALET_VERBOSE="true".
   --version
       Display the current version of valet.
-      This option can be set by exporting the variable VALET_VERSION="true".
   -h, --help
       Display the help for this command

-ARGUMENTS

-  commands...
-      The command or sub commands to execute.
-      See the commands section for more information.

 COMMANDS